GenXProject/GenX.jl/README.md

 ## Running an Instance of GenX
 Download or clone the GenX repository on your machine in a directory named 'GenX'.
 Create this new directory in a location where you wish to store the GenXJulEnv environment.

-The Run_test.jl file in each of the example sub-folders within `Example_Systems/` provides an example of how to use GenX.jl for capacity expansion modeling.
-The following are the main steps performed in the Run_test.jl script:
+The Run.jl file in each of the example sub-folders within `Example_Systems/` provides an example of how to use GenX.jl for capacity expansion modeling.
+The following are the main steps performed in the Run.jl script:
 1. Establish path to environment setup files and GenX source files.
 2. Read in model settings `GenX_Settings.yml` from the example directory.
 3. Configure solver settings.